 Instrument Mechanic/Technologist IV

-Instrument Mechanic/Technologist IVPosition Status: Full-Time Temporary (This position to last not later than July 31, 2020)
+Instrument Mechanic/Technologist IV (2 positions)Position Status: Full-Time Temporary (These positions to last not later than December 31, 2020)

 Department: Liquid Waste Services

 Employee Group: GVRDEU

 Location: Seymour Capilano Filtration Plant, North Vancouver – 1 position, Lake City Operations Centre, Burnaby – 1 position

 Our Liquid Waste Services Department is seeking two Instrument Mechanic/Technologist IVs.